gragusa/CovarianceMatrices.jl/README.md

 ## Quick and dirty

-Given a `GLM` object, we want to construct the variance covariance matrix of the coefficients.
+In this section we will describe the typical application of this package, that is, obtaining a consistent estimate of the covariance of coefficient of generalized linear model.

-This can be done by using `vcov`.
+To get the covariance matrix of the estimated coefficients of a generalized linear model fitted through `GLM` use `vcov`

 ```julia
 vcov(::DataFrameRegressionModel, ::T) where T<:RobustVariance